greycsont/CybeRNG_LiFE/README.md

 ### CybeRNG_LiFE
-This MF will broke cybergrind so don't install it
+This MF/DOGSHIT/ or whatever will broke cybergrind so don't install it

-I upload it cuz deadline of other things
+reason to upload it is cuz deadline of other things

+fixed pattern, fixed enemy per seed __theoretically__
 ### How to use it
 - Enter cybergrind